-Andrew was flabbergasted by the new information.
+Andrew was struck by the new information.
 “Oh.
 I see.”

 Wendy leaned forward.
-“Also, I think they slipped something into your drink,” she said confidentially.
+“Also, they may have slipped something into your drink,” she said confidentially.
 “I think it was STP.”

-The shock continued for Andrew.
+The surprise continued for Andrew.
 “Isn’t that a hallucinogen?”

 “You know, it may have been the fuel additive.
 But don’t quote me.”